DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > Terms & Definitions

 Any planned or unintended changes or deviations from the IRB approved study protocol, consent document, recruitment process, or study materials that were not approved by the IRB prior to implementation.
 Generally, protocol violations occur after the subject is enrolled in the research.
 However, some protocol violations, such as deviations from the approved consent process, can occur before the subject is enrolled in the research.
 Protocol violations may be major or minor in severity, but are always examples of non-compliance.
 Protocol violations should be reported to the IRB as soon as possible after their occurrence through the Unanticipated Problem reporting process.
-Please refer to the DePaul Research Protections guidance and forms portion of the web-site for additional information about protocol violations.
+Please refer to the DePaul IRB guidance and forms portion of the ORS web-site for additional information about protocol violations.

 This refers to public sources of data, such as telephone books, data bases, libraries, and the internet.
 Data obtained from data banks, archives, or organizations that make data sets broadly accessible at a reasonable cost to the research community are also considered publicly available.

 Data “recorded by the investigator” are those data that are transferred from the existing records (usually privately held) to the new research records by the researcher or another member of the research team.
 For the purposes of category 4 exemptions, members of a research team may look at identifiable data while it remains where it is usually housed (such as medical records in a hospital), so long as no identifiable information (e.g., names, social security numbers, internal codes) becomes part of the research record, whether via written notes, photographs, audio/video recordings, etc.